FAQ

 I have a dog and I always walk with him.
 Is it possible to do the TdM with him?

-On a map I've seen a number of passages that tempt me, but that don't seem to be part of the usual itinerary: the Pacheu, and the Col des Chamois, with the idea of a Rambert - Cabane Plan Névé - Anzeindaz crossing.
+I saw on a map various passes that tempt me, but which don't seem to be part of the usual route: the Pacheu and the Col des Chamois, with the idea of a Rambert – Plan Névé hut - Anzeindaz traverse.
 What do you think?

-What are the different starting points for the TdM?
+There are different starting points for the TdM.

 Is it possible to leave from the village of Morcles?

-Unfortunately, the village of Morcles is no longer served by public transport.
-However, you can park your car at Les Martinaux, 1726 m above Morcles.
-From there, you can walk to the La Tourche hut in 1 hour and 15 minutes.
+Unfortunately the village of Morcles is no longer served by public transport.
+However, it is possible to park your vehicle in the upper areas of Morcles, at the place called Martinaux, From there, it's possible to walk to the La Tourche hut route in 1 hour and 15 minutes.

 Is it possible to do the TdM sleeping freely in your camping tent, without using cabins or gîtes?